 A simple Monte Carlo test based on the variogram can be used to check for evidence of spatial correlation.
 Under the null hypothesis of no spatial correlation we can exchange the data values across the locations.
 Therefore to perform the test: (i) permute the data locations, (ii) for each permutation compute the variogram, (iii) calculate variogram "envelopes" using minimum and maximum values at each bin, (iv) plot the variogram of the original data and check whether it lies inside the envelopes.
-The function variog.mc.env is designed to perform this test as illustrated in the commands below and Figure 4.
+The function variog.mc.env is designed to perform this test as illustrated in the commands below and in the right hand panel of Figure 4.